- Lyme Disease

 In the case of wounds that are infected — such as with gas gangrene — or otherwise experiencing slow healing, HBOT acts directly on anaerobic bacteria, killing or disabling them.
 It also enhances immune system response by enhancing leukocyte (white blood cell) and macrophage activity.
 To top it off, HBOT increases the efficacy of antibiotics.
 All of this together heals any infection present and keeps the wound clear of invaders so the body can do its work.

-No matter the stage, status, or site of healing, HBOT will help.
+No matter the stage, status, or site of healing, HBOT can help.
 Some patients see a great outcome after only 10-20 sessions, but 40-60 is typical depending on what point in healing the wound is at.
 Wounds that, by their nature, have poor blood flow and oxygenation will especially benefit: burns, radiation injuries, skin grafts, ulcers, gangrene, and gas gangrene.

 Schedule A Consult

 Please fill out the form below to begin the consultation scheduling process.
 We will be in touch with you right away to finalize your information.